AlistairClark7/DesignTimeMapper/README.md

 There are no checks for types during the mapping - so it may generate code that does not compile.
 Does not currently check that each property is writable - so again you may get generated code that does not compile.
-The current nuget package is a pre-release (alpha) so there are likely to be problems.
+This is an early version so there are likely to be problems.
 Please open an issue with any details of the problem.